I-Zaifa/SP500AnalyzedtoX/README.md

 The data spans from January 2013 to January 2023 (Daily Data) and includes:

-Opening Prices

-Closing Prices

-Volume

-Dividends (quarterly or yearly)
+Opening Prices, Closing Prices, Volume, Dividends (quarterly or yearly), Stock Splits

-Stock Splits

 Financial statements (balance sheet, financials, cash flow) were also collected (Yearly Data of 5 years) and saved as CSV files.